When the Men Came to Kill Me

-When the men came to kill me on Monday I was thinking about the court hearing and what I would do.
+When the men came to kill me that Monday I was thinking about the court hearing and what I had to do.
 The Friday before they had followed my car home from work to learn where I lived.
 Over the weekend they discussed the details: where to wait, what to do if I fought back.
 They counted on surprise and figured that I would die in my own doorway.

 There was a scream from the man who came from the bushes with a hammer held high.
 I put my hand up but I wasn't quick enough.
 The phone fell and he struck me on the head.
 Blood fell onto the pleadings already on the ground.
 I picked up a glass bottle on the floor next to the door and swung at him.